serain/serain.github.io/_posts/2020-01-04-pull-based-pipelines.md

 ![oprah secrets](https://alex.kaskaso.li/images/posts/oprah_secrets.jpg "oprah secrets"){: .center-image }

-I'll talk about CirleCI here but this applies to other CI/CD tools.
+I'll talk about CircleCI here but this applies to other CI/CD tools.

 Everything is Agile and DevOps, so you want to allow your engineers to deploy multiple times a day, with minimal friction.

 You have branch protections on your `master` branch and require one or more peer review of changes before a branch can be merged into `master`.
 So the CI/CD flow you'd expect is maybe something like:
 * Alice pushes a new branch with some changes
-* CirleCI runs some tests in the branch
+* CircleCI runs some tests in the branch
 * Bob reviews Alice's branch and approves the changes
 * Alice merges branch into `master`
 * CircleCI, from `master`: